 Why Fidelity?

-Fidelity has been a force in the investment-fund industry since the launch of its Fidelity Puritan Fund (FPURX) back in 1947.
+Fidelity is a leader in mutual funds (and ETFs, for that matter) and has been a force in the industry since the launch of its Fidelity Puritan Fund (FPURX) back in 1947.

-Today, this premier fund company has roughly $15 trillion in assets under administration thanks to many successes over the intervening years.
+Today, this premier fund company has more than $17 trillion in assets under administration thanks to many successes over the intervening years.
 That includes star money managers such as Peter Lynch, the long-time manager of the Fidelity Magellan Fund (FMAGX) who averaged an incredible 29.2% per year between 1977 and 1990.

 The end result is a fund lineup that can serve just about every need, and that’s typically competitive on price.

-These Fidelity retirement funds are ordered by their Morningstar Portfolio Risk Score for the trailing 10-year period.
+I’ve ordered these Fidelity retirement funds by their Morningstar Portfolio Risk Score.
 Here are the risk levels each score range represents:

 Importantly, these scores are a general gauge of risk compared to all other investments.
 For example, a bond fund with a score of 20 might be considered a conservative strategy overall, but it could simultaneously be riskier than a number of other bond funds.

-And with that out of the way, let’s dig into some of the best Fidelity retirement funds to hold in a 401(k) that you might want to dive into this year.
+With that out of the way, let’s dig into some of the best Fidelity retirement funds to hold in a 401(k).
+I’ll start with the most conservative fund and finish with the most aggressive.

-One of the most critical metrics to consider when considering bond funds is duration, which is a measure of interest-rate sensitivity.
-As an example, a bond with a duration of two years would see its price rise by 2% if interest rates fell by 1 percentage point (or conversely, would see its price fall by 2% if interest rates rose by 1 percentage point).
-The actual calculation of duration is fairly complex; it’s the weighted average of the bond’s cash flows.
-But the key takeaway is that, all else equal, the longer a bond’s time to maturity, the higher its duration—and thus the higher the interest-rate risk.
+Whenever you evaluate any bond fund, you’ll want to consider “duration,” a measure of interest-rate sensitivity.
+For example: A bond with a duration of two years would likely enjoy a short-term 2% rise in its price if market interest rates fell by 1 percentage point, and it would likely drop by 2% if interest rates rose by 1 point.
+(The actual calculation of duration is fairly complex; it’s the weighted average of the bond’s cash flows.
+But the key takeaway is that, all else equal, the longer a bond’s time to maturity, the higher its duration—and thus the higher the interest-rate risk.)

 * SEC yield reflects the interest earned across the most recent 30-day period.
 This is a standard measure for funds holding bonds and preferred stocks.

-Want to learn more about FAPGX?
+Want to learn more about FSHBX?
 Check out the Fidelity provider site.

 2. Fidelity Total Bond Fund

-Fidelity Total Bond Fund’s management allocates its assets across a wide variety of bonds and other income-producing debt.
-Currently, it invests roughly a third of assets each into U.S. government and U.S. corporate bonds, and another 20% or so in pass-through mortgage-backed securities (MBSes).
-The rest is sprinkled across ABSes, commercial MBSes, foreign sovereign debt, and more.
+Fidelity Total Bond Fund (FTBFX) management allocates its assets across a wide variety of bonds and other income-producing debt.
+The biggest chunk of assets (43%) is invested in U.S. government bonds; corporates are weighted at 26%, and mortgage-backed securities (MBSes) are another 14%.
+The remaining assets are sprinkled across ABSes, CMBSes, foreign sovereign debt, and more.

-While FTBFX tends to gravitate toward investment-grade debt, the fund is allowed to invest up to 20% of assets in bonds rated below investment-grade, which potentially offer higher returns in exchange for accepting slightly higher risk.
-(Sub-investment-grade bonds are also referred to as high-yield debt securities or junk bonds.)
-That said, at the moment, 86% of the portfolio is investment-grade, so the fund isn’t even using its full allowable allotment to junk bonds.
+FTBFX tends to gravitate toward investment-grade debt, but management may invest up to 20% of assets in bonds rated below investment-grade, which potentially offer higher returns in exchange for accepting slightly higher risk.
+You’ll likely know these bonds as “high-yield debt securities” or simply “junk.”
+Right now, however, just 10% of the portfolio is categorized as high-yield.

-FTBFX has a duration of roughly six years; thus, the fund has moderately high interest-rate risk.
-A 1-percentage-point rise in interest rates would mean a price decline of about 6%.
+Fidelity Total Bond’s duration is six years, which is a moderate amount of interest-rate risk.
+A 1-percentage-point rise in interest rates would theoretically result in a short-term price decline of 6.0%.
 But remember: This cuts both ways.
 A fall in interest rates could mean significant capital gains.

 Want to learn more about FTBFX?
 Check out the Fidelity provider site.